massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 ## Weapon and Armor Proficiency
 Champions are proficient with all simple and martial weapons, with all types of armor (heavy, medium, and light), and with shields (except tower shields).

-## Aura (Ex)
-At 1st level, a Champion gains a particularly powerful aura which corresponds to her Oath.

 ## Champion Spellcasting
 **Divine Spells:** A Champion casts divine spells, which are drawn from the Champion spell list.